-Floredelino Lagundino ’15 was recently named the new artistic director of Park Square Theater in Saint Paul.
-He was the recipient of the 2018 SDC Sir John Gielgud Classical Theatre Directing Fellowship and the 2017 Drama League New York Directing Fellowship.
+Floredelino Lagundino ’15 was the recipient of the 2018 SDC Sir John Gielgud Classical Theatre Directing Fellowship and the 2017 Drama League New York Directing Fellowship.

 Andrew Polec ’15 is starring in the national tour of the musical Bat Out of Hell.
 Andrew originated the leading role in London’s West End, receiving the 2017 Joe Allen Best West End Debut Award.

 Jessica Ko ’16 returned for a second season as a company member at the Oregon Shakespeare Festival, in Snow in Midsummer, and two productions of Henry V.

 Nicole Villamil ’16 is currently understudying the lead role in Network on Broadway and has gone on for the role, acting alongside Bryan Cranston.
 She played the role of Sheila in the Broadway production.

 Kyle Vincent Terry ’16 co-starred with Tony Award nominee (and Trinity Rep Conservatory graduate) John Douglas Thompson in Michael Cristofer’s Man in the Ring (directed by Michael Grief, Rent) at the Huntington Theater Company.